-The asset lifecycle functionality allows you to define an action for assets, which will expire after a certain time period.
+The asset lifecycle functionality allows you to define the period throughout which the asset is active.
+For each asset, you can set a 'Valid From' date and an 'Expires On' date to control when the asset is accessible to users before it expires.
 Whether it’s due to licensing agreements, or you just want it to expire, you’ll be able to retain the overview.
 Read along and learn how to set it up.

 1. Define your expiry action